btigi/iiProjectileR/iiProjectileR/Readme-iiProjectileR.txt

 +) Section 5.
 Version History
 =============================
+V6 [08/12/2006]
+ - Fixed bug with bullets not being retrieval when using the 'decrementing magic' option

 V5 [20/11/2006]
  - Added support for throwing axes, throwing daggers, and darts
  - Added option to retrieve items at lower magical levels